cryptoneth/Allora/README.md

 ## Now if you want to have your own unique model

+- Run Command below!!
-- Play with the train_models.py file
+- Buidl with the train_models.py file
-- to edit run command
+- To edit for the best your model & run
+- Save model (ctrl X + Y) save ENTER

 ```bash
 nano train_models.py